Eligibility of Students for Operating Grant Funding

 Similarly, persons who have relocated from another Canadian province or territory are ordinarily resident if they show sufficient other indicators of continuity and settled purpose.

-Deemed Resident – Students are also entitled to free public education and are eligible for provincial operating grant funding if they belong to one of the categories of persons who have been deemed resident under Section 16 of the School Regulation.
+Deemed Resident – Students are also entitled to free public education and are eligible for provincial operating grant funding if they belong to one of the categories of persons who have been deemed resident under Section 16 of the School Regulation (PDF).
 These include:

 Other classes of persons for whom the ministry will provide operating grant funding– In addition to those who have a clear entitlement to public education under Section 82 of the School Act, the minister will provide operating grant funding for school age students in the categories listed below if the board of education requests funding via Form 1701.
 Boards are encouraged to seek their own legal advice should circumstances warrant.